-The Travis AFB General Plan describes the presence of cadmium in the surface soil and the associated land use restrictions, particularly on the unauthorized disturbance and use of the soil beneath the concrete at this site.
+The draft Travis AFB Land Use Control Implementation Plan describes the presence of cadmium in the surface soil and the associated land use restrictions, particularly on the unauthorized disturbance and use of the soil beneath the concrete at this site.

-The 2015 inspection of the soil LUCs at SS015 found that administrative controls and existing physical infrastructure are adequate to enforce the environmental restrictions.
+The 2016 inspection of the soil LUCs at SS015 found that administrative controls and existing physical infrastructure are adequate to enforce the environmental restrictions.
 In addition, the inspectors noted a potential for additional physical barriers (i.e., fences) and signage to adversely impact vehicle operations.
 There is no evidence that the cadmium-impacted soil beneath the concrete parking area has been disturbed.
-Photograph 13 in Appendix A of this report shows the controlled area at SS015.
+Photograph 12 in Appendix A of this report shows the controlled area at SS015.